 Mackay tried twice again to enforce the law, ending with his interception near Smoo and an attempt by the villagers to throw him off the cliff above Smoo Cave (they failed).

-Supt Mackay remained determined to do his duty, however, just as the villagers were determined not to be evicted, and so they gathered their forces.
-Mackay assembled a force of fourteen special constables in the Durine Inn, a hostelry in the south of Durness.
+Supt Mackay remained determined to do his duty, however, just as the villagers were determined not to be evicted, and so they each gathered their forces.
+Mackay assembled a force of fourteen special constables in the Durine Inn, a hostelry in the western end of Durness.